How Much Does LASIK Eye Surgery Cost in 2024?

 They Don’t Account for the Full Cost of LASIK

-Another problem with these cheap LASIK ads is that they don’t account for the full cost of LASIK.
-So you might end up paying extra for a bunch of things after the fact.
-Like:
+Another problem with these low cost LASIK ads is that they don’t account for the full cost of LASIK.
+So you might end up paying extra for a bunch of standard LASIK treatment after the fact.
+Things like:

 - Office visits (before and after your surgery)